Massey Mansion/now Keg Mansion at 515 Jarvis St – built in 1868

 But one of the most frequently reported experiences was the feeling of being watched, especially in the women’s washroom on the second floor.
 It was so profound that the Bank of Montreal had to build another washroom in the basement.

 When the Hockey Hall of Fame moved into the building in 1993, it was thought that the resident ghosts might depart.
 One of the spirits could be that of a beautiful, young and charming teller named Dorothy.
 So the story goes, in 1953, Dorothy may have been having an affair with the married bank manager who also kept an apartment on-site.
-When he broke off their relationship, she was so distraught that when she arrived to work the following morning, Dorothy took the bank’s revolver (at the time, it was common practice for banks to keep one on the premises), went to the second-floor washroom and took her own life.
+When he broke off their relationship, she was so distraught that when she arrived at work the following morning, Dorothy took the bank’s revolver (at the time, it was common practice for banks to keep one on the premises), went to the second-floor washroom and took her own life.

 There are also rumours of a second female ghost wearing an old-fashioned dress, making her appearance by the vault and offices.